The Stephen Lawrence Research Centre team

 Staff

-Sherilyn Pereira has had a long-standing career in Communications, Marketing and Public Relations (PR).
-Her early career in international fashion PR set the pace for an exciting career in New York where she worked as PR to the newly divorced Ivana Trump and a number of high-profile clients.
-She also held PR positions at the Metropolitan Opera and Cambridge University’s US Development Office - her entry point into the Higher Education sector.
+Her career spans Communications, Marketing, and Public Relations (PR), with early experience in international fashion PR.
+She worked in New York as PR for Ivana Trump and other high-profile clients before holding roles at the Metropolitan Opera and Cambridge University’s US Development Office, marking her entry into the Higher Education sector.

 Legacy in Action Fellows